achouchane/OpenAI-Pyhton-resume/README.md

 # Resume Matching Check with OpenAI ChatGPT

 This Python web application allows users to check if their resume is adequate for a given job description.
-The application uses OpenAI's ChatGPT, a language generation model, to compare the resume with the job description, providing a comparaison of how well the resume fits the job requirements.
+The application uses OpenAI's ChatGPT, a language generation model, to compare the resume with the job description, providing a comparison of how well the resume fits the job requirements.

 ## Table of Contents